 FUNCTION OF THE IMMUNE SYSTEM

-The main function of the immune system is to prevent or limit infections, fungi, and parasites, such as protozoa and worms.
-The first line of defense against microorganisms is the intact skin and mucous membranes.
-If microorganisms breach this line and enter the body, then a second line of defense) is available to rapidly detect foreign material and destroy any harmful agents.
+The main function of the immune system is to prevent or limit infections due to viruses, bacteria, fungi, protozoa, and worms.
+The first line of defense against microorganisms is the barrier formed by intact skin and mucous membranes.
+If microorganisms breach this line and enter the body, then a second line of defense is available to rapidly detect foreign material and destroy any harmful agents.
 These components of the immune system are preformed and encoded in the genome, and therefore, this arm of host defense is called innate immunity (Table 57–1).
 Innate immunity works immediately upon the first encounter with a microorganism.
 The innate arm is nonspecific in that it can recognize patterns shared among many microorganisms (described in more detail in Chapter 58).
-For example, a neutrophil can ingest and destroy many different kinds of bacteria by exploiting features common among bacterial cells.
+For example, a neutrophil can sense, ingest, and destroy many different kinds of bacteria by exploiting features common among bacterial cells.

 TABLE 57–1Important Features of Innate and Adaptive Immunity |Favorite Table|Download (.pdf) TABLE 57–1 Important Features of Innate and Adaptive Immunity

 | ||Specificity ||Time From Exposure to Action ||Has Memory ||Examples of Cell-Mediated Immunity ||Examples of Humoral Proteins |

 |Innate ||Nonspecific ||Rapid—acts within minutes ||No ||Natural killer cells, macrophages ||Complement |

 |Adaptive ||Highly specific ||Slow—requires several days before becoming effective ||Yes ||Helper T cells, cytotoxic T cells ||Antibodies (produced by B cells) |